Stigmergic Swarming Agents for Fast Subgraph Isomorphism: The ASSIST Heuristic

 \subsection{Detecting Termination and Retrieving Results}

 ASSIST's matching process is continuous and emergent.
-For it to be useful in practice, we need to do three things: \begin{enumerate} \item measure its performance on problems of varying complexity; \item tell when it has converged; \item retrieve the matching subgraph it has found. \end{enumerate}
+For it to be useful in practice, we need to 1) measure its performance on problems of varying complexity, 2) tell when it has converged, and 3) retrieve the matching subgraphs it has found.

 We illustrate with a scenario involving a kernel of size 10 embedded in a query of size 30 and a data graph of size 300.

 We measure ASSIST's \textit{performance} using the kernel.
 Because we know the kernel, we can tell when all of its nodes and edges have been identified, by comparing the edges traversed by successful agents in the query with the edges in the kernel.
 In the example given here, ASSIST discovered the kernel at tick 8.
 Even on more complex graphs, in general it is discovered in 20 or fewer ticks.
 For experimental purposes, most of our results report the time required to retrieve the kernel.
 But this technique does not address the second and third requirements, in cases where we do not know the identity of subgraphs in advance.